-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The National Oceanographic and Atmospheric Administration (NOAA) Fisheries Pacific Islands Fisheries Science Center (PIFSC) monitors the catch and effort by Hawaii longline fisheries.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No The international tuna management organization for the western Pacific Western and Central Pacific Fisheries Commission (WCPFC) has established standards for fisheries data to be provided to WCPFC by members (including the U.S.) and associated parties, as well as rules and procedures for access to and dissemination of data complied by WCPFC and a requirement for annual updating.
+The international tuna management body for the eastern Pacific - Inter-American Tropical Tuna Commission (IATTC) - has also set standards for fisheries data provision and sharing by members and associated parties.
+The National Oceanographic and Atmospheric Administration (NOAA) Fisheries Pacific Islands Fisheries Science Center (PIFSC) monitors the catch and effort by Hawaii longline fisheries.
 PIFSC's Fisheries Monitoring and Analysis Program collects and processes catch and effort data reported by longline vessel operators in federally mandated logbooks.
-Non-confidential summary data are disseminated to the public and to agency partners in support of fishery management.
+Non-confidential summary data are disseminated to the public and to WCPFC, IATTC and other agency partners in support of fishery management.
 Whenever confidential data are provided, strict measures are enforced to ensure that data recipients have proper authorization and abide by non-disclosure agreements.
-Hawaii's longline fisheries are managed under the Magnuson-Stevens Fishery Conservation and Management Act (MSA), which requires that the Western Pacific Fishery Management Council establish appropriate procedures for itself and its committee and advisory panels for ensuring confidentiality of the statistics that may be submitted to it by Federal or State authorities, and may be voluntarily submitted to it by private persons; including, but not limited to, procedures for the restriction of Council employee access and the prevention of conflicts of interest; except that such procedures, in the case of statistics submitted to the Council by a State or by the Secretary under section 402(b), must be consistent with the laws and regulations of that State, or with the procedures of the Secretary, as the case may be, concerning the confidentiality of the statistics.
-2
+Hawaii's longline fisheries are managed under the Magnuson-Stevens Fishery Conservation and Management Act (MSA), which requires that the Western Pacific Fishery Management Council establish appropriate procedures for itself, its committees and advisory panels for ensuring confidentiality of the statistics that may be submitted to it by Federal or State authorities, and may be voluntarily submitted to it by private persons; including, but not limited to, procedures for the restriction of Council employee access and the prevention of conflicts of interest; except that such procedures, in the case of statistics submitted to the Council by a State or by the Secretary under section 402(b), must be consistent with the laws and regulations of that State, or with the procedures of the Secretary, as the case may be, concerning the confidentiality of the statistics.